stardev53/S111-Project/README.md

 Summing up, im more familiarized with debain base destributions linux then red hat.
 On Ubuntu evertying is done, working and running, on amazon-linux not everything is done, did my best for the time i had to do this project.
+The Configurations for each one of the computers is here, feel free to use!